mdenesfe/shopping-list-app/README.md

 6. To delete an item, click on the "Delete" button next to the item.
 7. To log out, click on the "Logout" button in the top right corner of the page.

-## Usage

-1. Register for a new account or log in if you already have one.
-2. Once logged in, you will be redirected to the home page where you can view and manage your shopping lists.
-3. To add a new item to your shopping list, click on the "Add Item" button and fill in the necessary details.
-4. To edit an existing item, click on the "Edit" button next to the item and update the information.
-5. To delete an item, click on the "Delete" button next to the item.
-6. To log out, click on the "Logout" button in the navigation bar.

 ## Contributing